Amanvermax/Most-Crowded-Airport-SQL-Project/README.md

 # Run the SQL queries against your database of choice.

 ##Usage
-You can use the insights and analysis findings from this project for various purposes, such as understanding Amazon's sales strategies, identifying top-performing products, and exploring customer sentiments.
+You can use the insights and analysis findings from this project for various purposes, such as making strategies, identifying top-performing airports, and exploring customer sentiments.

 ##Contributing